TracyVy/SEO-template/README.md

 # Basic Webiste with 3 Pages

 - Removed archaic HTML elements and replaced with HTML5 semantics
-- Added working href to 3 menu tabs in nav bar.
+- Added working href to 3 menu tabs in nav bar
-- Created pages for each of the 3 menu tabs in nav bar.
+- Created pages for each of the 3 menu tabs in nav bar
-- Created a href for the header, so that user can come back to index page.
+- Created a href for the header, so that user can come back to index page
 - Added alt values to optimize search engines

 ## User Story